KaelSM/TrendyTreads/README.md

 ## License
 This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-- Hat tip to anyone whose code was used.
-- Inspiration.
-- etc.

 ## Appendix
 - [Design Documents](/docs/design.md)